narasimhauppala/keylogger_multi_language_input/README.md

 ## Features

-- Captures keyboard input for educational purposes.
+- Captures keyboard input.
-- Supports multiple languages for learning about input processing.
+- Supports multiple languages for capturing varius types of languages.
 - Logs data to a file.

 ## Getting Started